GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    polygon by adding selected corners (modifiers **+xl**\ \|\ **r**\ \|\ *x0* or **+yb**\ \|\ **t**\ \|\ *y0*).
    The **-A** now has new modifiers **x**\ \|\ **y** for creating stair-case curves.
    The slip-vector symbol can now optionally accept a vector-head angle [30].
-   Finally, custom symbols definition tests can now compare two input variables.
+   The custom symbols definition tests can now compare two input variables.
+   We also added a **-F** option to draw line segments from an input data sets using a variety of connectivity modes.

 *  :doc:`psxyz` also has the new **-SE-**\ *diameter* shorthand as well as the **-N** modifiers for handling periodic plot symbols.
 Likewise,